Note: For information on the 2015 Global Refugee Crisis, visit our special resource page.

 Refugees International Field Reports

 Four-page briefs on urgent humanitarian situations around the world, focusing on the Middle East, Southeast Asia, and the African Continent.
-Released monthly or bimonthly, the reports included policy recommendations and a review of the conditions on the ground based on recent visits.
+Released monthly or bimonthly, the reports include policy recommendations and a review of the conditions on the ground based on recent visits.

 Resources on topics such as mental and physical health; family strengthening and relationships; financial literacy; cultural orientation; victim assistance; LGBT; disabilities; and PTSD.
 Intended for refugees and immigrants, as well as for people who support them, including resources intended for employers, lawyers, advocates, and service providers.